 2) proteolytic enzymes

-008. The wound is 1x0.5 cm, an infiltrate 5x10 cm is palpated around it.
-On palpation, a sharp soreness, thick pus is released from the wound as if from a tube.
-The issue of surgical intervention is being addressed.
-What method of research for this is most valuable in this situation?
+008. The wound is 1x0.5 cm, an infiltrate of 5x10 cm is palpable around it.
+On palpation there is sharp pain, thick pus is released from the wound as if from a tube.
+The issue of surgical intervention is being decided.
+Which research method is most valuable for this purpose in this situation?

 1) percussion